JoaoBaltazar17/COPDMobileApp-UBI/README.md

 - **Documents**: Here, you will find all useful documents created throughout the development process.
 - **Sprints**: This folder is dedicated to the work conducted in each sprint of the project, housing files and records related to each stage.

-## Project Management

-[Mobile Application for COPD - Trello ](https://trello.com/b/ANUNz1XE/aplica%C3%A7%C3%A3o-m%C3%B3vel-an%C3%A1lise-l%C3%ADgica-de-biossinais-para-dpoc), where you will find information about tasks, progress, and assignment of activities.